 Ethics structure and system

-The Massmart Ethics Office adopted Walmart’s ethics tracking system, IntegriLink, to record all calls received.
-Calls are investigated by Divisional Ethics Officers (who are suitably qualified and are certified ethics officers) and, where necessary, by Massmart Forensic Services Department.
-All calls are monitored by the Massmart Ethics Office, Ethics Officers’ conclusions and opinions are independent and are not allowed to be interfered with.
-For significant calls these are investigated in conjunction with the Walmart Global Ethics Office.
-Group ethics is led by the Chief Ethics & Compliance Officer who is a member of the Massmart Executive Committee, reports functionally to the Massmart Risk Committee and the Social and Ethics Committee and administratively to the Massmart CEO.
-Group ethics statistics are reported at each Executive Committee meeting and each subsidiary Board meeting.
+The Massmart Ethics Office adopted Walmart’s ethics tracking system, “IntegriLink”, to record all calls received and to track these to their logical and unbiased conclusion in a timely and professional manner.
+Calls are overseen by Divisional Ethics Officers (who are suitably qualified and are certified ethics officers) and, where necessary, by Massmart Forensic Services Department.
+Ethics Officers’ conclusions and opinions are independent and are not allowed to be interfered with.
+For significant matters these are investigated in conjunction with and or with oversight by the Walmart Global Ethics Office.
+Group ethics is led by the Chief Ethics Officer who reports to the Chief Ethics & Compliance Officer.
+The Chief Ethics and Compliance Officer is a member of the Massmart Executive Committee, reports functionally to the Massmart Risk Committee and the Social and Ethics Committee and Walmart International Compliance and administratively to the Massmart CEO.
+Group ethics statistics are discussed at each of these meetings.
 The Group Ethics Forum meets twice a year where the call statistics and trends are discussed.
-The appointment of Ethics Officers in all Divisions, and the formulation and regular meetings of the Group Ethics Forum, have ensured the continued focus on the consistent application of ethics practice and training within Massmart.

 In 2013, Walmart Global Ethics partnered with Corporate Executive Board (CEB) to administer a 21-item integrity survey to a statistically significant global sample of employees deployed to all businesses.
-Massmart tailored the CEB questions to be part of the BUA engagement survey, a local derivative of the survey.
-This BUA survey involved ascertaining the involvement and ownership that drives an employee to make a valuable contribution for the betterment and success of Massmart.
+Massmart tailored the CEB questions to be part of an engagement survey.
+This survey involved ascertaining the involvement and ownership that drives an employee to make a valuable contribution for the betterment and success of Massmart.
 Our philosophy is that when the engagement is high, the employee is much better able to respect, add value, and seek opportunities to go above what the job requires.
 This, we believe, impacts the culture and success of Massmart.
+The results of the 2013 survey were released in 2014 and responded to and employees will be surveyed again in mid-2016.

 Suppliers and service providers

-Massmart regularly communicates its ethical and ethical-sourcing standards to suppliers and service providers, and attempts to ensure that they comply with these standards as well as all legal requirements in all the countries where we operate including laws and regulations relating to corrupt activities.
-This is achieved in the following ways: suppliers and service providers are invited to make use of the ethics lines, Massmart’s formal trading agreements detail ethical practices that suppliers are expected to uphold, and supplier ethics messages are distributed in supplier communications and training.
+Massmart regularly communicates its ethical and responsible sourcing standards to suppliers and service providers, and attempts to ensure that they comply with these standards as well as all legal requirements in all the countries where we operate including laws and regulations relating to corrupt activities.
+Suppliers and service providers are invited to make use of the ethics lines, Massmart’s formal trading agreements detail ethical practices that suppliers are expected to uphold, and supplier ethics messages are distributed in supplier communications and training.

-Monitoring and managing legal and regulatory risks across the Group has always been a fundamental tenet of our business model.
+Monitoring and managing legal and regulatory risks has always been a fundamental tenet of our business model.
 King III requires that an effective compliance framework should include, among other features, formalized control processes with clear responsibilities and reporting channels.
-To ensure compliance with King III in an increasingly regulated market, the Group has sharpened its focus in this area by expanding and realigning certain functional legal and regulatory areas, including the following:
+To ensure compliance with King III in an increasingly regulated market, the Group has sharpened its focus in this area by expanding and realigning certain functional legal and regulatory areas.
+In addition, there are certain legal obligations required of a subsidiary of a United States Company that apply.

-Pending legislation or recently enacted laws that may have a potentially material impact on the Group include:
+Pending legislation or recently enacted laws that may have a potentially material impact on the Group continue to include:

 - Labour and Employment legislation